mb-14/mb-14.github.io/_posts/2023-06-15-measuring-agi.md

 ---

-Given that we're just moving up the spectrum of narrow to general AI systems, there is not a lot of work being done on benchmarks for general AI.
+Given that we have recently started transitioning from narrow AI to more general AI systems, there hasn't been a lot of emphasis on benchmarking general AI till now.
 Nevertheless, a few interesting approaches have surfaced, which are worth exploring.

 ### [The Abstraction and Reasoning Corpus (ARC)](https://lab42.global/arc/)